faquanly/cse15l-lab-reports3/index.md

        - The output prints 3 lines after the line contains "io".
      - [6] Using the command `grep -C number` on directory.
      - ![](lab3-part2-image6.png)
-       - The `grep -c` command does not work on the directory.
+       - The `grep -C number` command does not work on the directory.
-     - [7] Using the command `grep -C number` does not work on directory.
+     - [7] Using command `grep "2001" find-results.txt| grep "research0007" > newOutput.txt` on file.
      - ![](lab3-part2-image7.png)
+       - The command find the line(s) which contains both "2001" and "research0007" in find-result.txt file and print it out to the new file named newOutput.txt.
-     - [8] Using the command `grep -c` on directory.
+     - [8] Using the command `grep "2001" docsearch/| grep "research0007" > newOutput.txt` on directory.
      - ![](lab3-part2-image8.png)
+       - The command does not work on directory.
+       - Home directory: `/Users/faqua` and `docsearch/` is the directory in the home directory.
      -

        - -